Fredmjr/Chat_Websockets/README.md

 - Two user end to chat and encyption.
 - CRUD user and messages.

 NOTE: More features to be added soon, like groups. repo also uses esbuild as a client file compressor (buildapp in package.json does the script building & nodemon).
+Exculte for application to start running: npm run buildapp